 Unfortunately, there’s a problem with RRBs in Canada: there just aren’t that many.
 In fact, the federal government currently has just seven real return bonds available, and the provinces offer even fewer.
 Moreover, most RRBs in Canada have very long maturities, some as far off as the 2040s.
 Long-term bonds are highly sensitive to interest rates, so they can fluctuate dramatically.
 In 2009 through 2011, and again in 2014, XRB enjoyed double-digit returns.
 But in 2013, the fund lost over 13%.

 Most investors understand that stock prices can be volatile, but they seem less willing to tolerate big swings in their bond portfolio.
-And that’s perfectly reasonable: the fixed income portion of your portfolio should be their to reduce volatility.
-Traditional bonds, especially those with shorter maturities, do a better of job in that role.
+And that’s perfectly reasonable: the fixed income portion of your portfolio should be there to reduce volatility.
+Traditional bonds, especially those with shorter maturities, do a better job in that role.

 If you understand the risks of RRBs and you are prepared to tolerate their roller-coaster returns, they can be a useful part of a Couch Potato portfolio, but they should only form part of your fixed income holdings.
 In a balanced portfolio with 40% bonds, for example, consider using a traditional bond ETF for 30% and a real-return bond ETF for the other 10%.